aadibharane/Project-Management-System-API/README.md

   "users": [{"id": 1}]
 }
 Description: Add a new project and assign users to it.

+## Update Project for a Client
+URL: /api/projects/:id/
+Method: PUT or PATCH
+Body:
+json
+Copy code
+{
+  "project_name": "New Pproject Name"
+}
+Description: Update information of a client.

 # List Projects Assigned to Logged-In User